nyergler/hieroglyph/docs/getting-started.rst

 Sphinx Extensions
 =================

+.. slide:: Sphinx Extensions
+   :level: 2

+   * Hieroglyph is built on Sphinx
+   * Most Sphinx extensions work with Hieroglyph
+   * You can `create diagrams`_, `include code`_ snippets, `render
+     mathematical formulas`_, `embed maps`_, and much more with extensions

 Hieroglyph is built on Sphinx, which has a wide variety of extensions available.
 These extensions can help you `create diagrams`_, `include